run-house/runhouse/docs/api/python/cluster.rst

 Runhouse currently supports two core usage paths for SageMaker clusters:

-- **Compute backend**: You can use SageMaker as a compute backend, just as you would a :ref:`BYO (bring-your-own) <Cluster Class>` or an :ref:`on-demand cluster <OnDemandCluster Class>` cluster.
+- **Compute backend**: You can use SageMaker as a compute backend, just as you would a :ref:`BYO (bring-your-own) <Cluster Class>` or an :ref:`on-demand cluster <OnDemandCluster Class>`.
-  Runhouse will handle launching up the SageMaker compute and creating the SSH connection to the cluster.
+  Runhouse will handle launching the SageMaker compute and creating the SSH connection to the cluster.

 - **Dedicated training jobs**: You can use a SageMakerCluster class to run a training job on SageMaker compute.